What is the difference between a directory and folder?

 A directory and folder are the same thing.
 The Windows folder on the C: drive of Windows is the same thing as C:\Windows in MS-DOS.
 Therefore, there really is no difference between the two, other than the names.

-However, when referring to a command line interface such as MS-DOS or Linux it's more correct to say directory instead of folder.
-In a graphical user interface (GUI), such as Windows, it's more correct to say folder instead of directory.
-An easy way to remember this rule is that when viewing the folders and files in Windows the folders has pictures of folders, as shown in the picture.
+However, when referring to a command line interface such as MS-DOS or Linux, it's more correct to say directory instead of folder.
+In a graphical user interface (GUI), such as Windows, it's more appropriate to say folder instead of directory.
+An easy way to remember the difference between the two is that when you're viewing folders and files in Windows, they have pictures (shown in the image to the right).
 In a command line, there are no pictures of folders.